|Home | Products | Services | Testimonials | Articles | Contact |||עברית|

 3) Maintenance.
 Once you are doing the above, you should have some extra money!

 Congratulations!
 You deserve to pat yourself on the back because this has been a major accomplishment.
-Acknowledging this and congratulating yourself is actually a good way to inspire yourself to continue--so, please give yourself the accolades that are truly due you!
+Actually do congratulate yourself.
+Why?
+Acknowledging this and congratulating yourself is a good way to inspire yourself to continue.

 However...BEWARE!
 Resist the temptation to use your extra money for those "extras" that you have always wanted!